TINC.CONF(5) BSD File Formats Manual TINC.CONF(5)

 Digest = digest (sha1)

 The digest algorithm used to authenticate UDP packets.
-Any digest supported by OpenSSL is recognised.
-Further‐
+Any digest supported by LibreSSL or OpenSSL is recognised.

-more, specifying "none" will turn off packet authentication.
-This option has no effect for connections between
+Furthermore, specifying "none" will turn off packet authentication.
+This option has no effect for connections be‐

 IndirectData = yes | no (no)

-When set to yes, other nodes which do not already have a meta connection to you will not try to establish direct
+When set to yes, only nodes which already have a meta connection to you will try to establish direct communication

 MACLength = length (4)